The People’s Charter on Death, Dying and Bereavment

 Here is what some of them said:

-We use it to inform all the work we do.
-We want to help people become more used to thinking about and talking about dying, death and bereavement; to help them find the right words, to enable more people to Think Ahead and provide tools and information to encourage, enable and support these vital conversations.
+We use the Charter to inform all the work we do.
+We want to help the people of Ireland, become more used to talking and thinking about dying, death and bereavement; help find the right words, Think Ahead and provide tools and information to help, inform and guide.

 - Being Death Literate

 It’s important to use the right words when talking about dying, death and bereavement.
-Using the right words means there is no confusion over what has been said, especially when we’re talking to children.
+Using the right words means there is no confusion over what has been said, especially when we are talking with children.
 There is no easy way to talk about death, so it is simpler to just say; ‘They are dead’, ‘They died’, ‘They are dying’.
-Although we cannot soften death, we can get involved in positive conversations, rituals and actions to help and support each other through difficult times.
+Although we cannot soften death we can get involved in positive conversations, rituals and actions to help and support each other through difficult times.